 Pioneers offer the greatest level of autonomy to employees, which can go a long way to driving employee engagement and ease of attracting and retaining top talent.
-And because organizational policies, workflows, and available technology are geared to support hybrid work, it’s easier for decentralized teams to stay productive.
+And because organizational policies, workflows, and available technology are geared to support hybrid work, it’s easier for decentralized multi-time zone teams to stay productive.

 This model is ideal for organizations that want to give employees the autonomy and flexibility to work independently.
 Advertising agencies, PR agencies, and companies that employ knowledge workers commonly adopt this approach.